“We had executional misses” — Nordstrom reports decline in sales

 Barely a day after confirming plans for a massive new flagship store in New York City, Nordstrom reported a sharp drop in first-quarter profits and faltering sales as the luxury brand faces the continued deterioration of physical shopping.

 Net earnings for the first quarter of fiscal 2019 were $37 million, a 57% decline over the same period last year.
+The downbeat results echoed similarly poor first quarter numbers for Penney’s and Kohl’s, which also reported today.

 Investors weren’t pleased.
-Nordstrom’s first-quarter earnings amounted to just 2o cents per share.
-That was 53% below what analysts were expecting and nearly 61% lower than a year ago, and it sent Nordstrom stock plunging more than 9 percent in after-hours trading, to $34.20.
+Nordstrom’s first-quarter earnings amounted to just 23 cents per share.
+That was 47% below what analysts were expecting and it sent Nordstrom stock plunging more than 9% in after-hours trading, to $34.20.

-Sales for the first quarter, which ended May 4, dropped 3.5% to $3.44 billion.
-That was below Wall Street’s expectations of $3.58 billion, according to IBES Refinitiv, and reflects both a seasonal slowdown as well as deeper structural challenges.
+Nordstrom’s net sales for the first quarter, which ended May 4, dropped 3.5%, to $3.44 billion.
+That was also below Wall Street’s expectations of $3.58 billion, according to IBES Refinitiv, and reflects both a seasonal slowdown as well as deeper structural challenges.

-“We had executional misses with our customers,” co-president Erik Nordstrom acknowledged in a company statement Tuesday afternoon.
+“We had executional misses with our customers,” co-president Erik Nordstrom, acknowledged in a company statement Tuesday afternoon.
 “While we expected softer trends from the fourth quarter to continue into the first quarter, we experienced a further deceleration.”

 The Seattle-based retailer, famous for its upscale products and intensive customer service, suffered declining sales in both its full-price and off-price operations, which slumped 5.1 percent and 0.6 percent respectively in the first quarter.